Biltmore Forest, NC Violent Crime Rates and Maps

 • In Wrightsville Beach, NC, crime costs $113 per person, which is $209 less than in Biltmore Forest

-The table below shows the total cost of crime to the residents of Biltmore Forest for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Biltmore Forest, with the projected cost per resident.

 Crime